pygame/pygame/docs/reST/ref/locals.rst

 | :sl:`pygame constants`

-This module contains various constants used by Pygame.
+This module contains various constants used by pygame.
 It's contents are automatically placed in the pygame module namespace.
-However, an application can use :mod:`pygame.locals` to include only the Pygame constants with a 'from :mod:`pygame.locals` import \*'.
+However, an application can use :mod:`pygame.locals` to include only the pygame constants with a 'from :mod:`pygame.locals` import \*'.

-Detailed descriptions of the various constants are found throughout the Pygame documentation. :func:`pygame.display.set_mode` flags like ``HWSURFACE`` are found in the Display section.
+Detailed descriptions of the various constants are found throughout the pygame documentation. :func:`pygame.display.set_mode` flags like ``HWSURFACE`` are found in the Display section.
 Event types are explained in the Event section.
 Keyboard ``K_`` constants relating to the key attribute of a ``KEYDOWN`` or